jessemonroy650/Plugin-JToast-UI/README.md

 **How the methods work**

-If you look at the code, this is the sequence.
+If you look at the code, this is the sequence:

 - `fire()` &mdash;> `init()` &mdash;> `message()` &mdash;> `toggle()`
 - `extingish()` &mdash;> `init()` &mdash;> `message()` &mdash;> `toggle()`